Things We Didn't Think Could Happen in America - 3.22

 So he's a deep state leftist operative.

-And when we're all is said and done, I'm dying to know how culpable uh Brennan is in terms of the things that he might have been involved in as it relates to deep state activities involving Donald Trump and unmasking and all these other scandals that are out there.
+And when all is said and done, I'm dying to know how culpable Brennan is in terms of the things that he might have been involved in as it relates to deep state activities involving Donald Trump and unmasking and all these other scandals that are out there.

-Anyway, he's out there, so he goes out and suggests I think Trump is afraid of Putin.
+Anyway, he's out there, so he goes out and suggests, I think Trump is afraid of Putin.

 They may have things that they can expose.

-You know, they could have something on on on Donald Trump, and then what do you expect happens?
+You know, they could have something on Donald Trump.

-Well, it becomes the talking point all over conspiracy TV, MSNBC, and fake news CNN.
+Well, it becomes the talking point all over conspiracy TV, MSNBC, and fake news, CNN.

-You got Mika on the Liberal Joe Show, drooling over the former CIA director's attacks on Trump.
+You got Mika on the Liberal Joe show drooling over the former CIA director's attacks on Trump.

-You know, Jake Tapper, you know, same thing with him, and Brzezinski saying, Oh, if if there's a Twitter typo by Donald Trump, that shows his state of mind and that he's unhinged.
+And Brzezinski saying, oh, if there's a Twitter typo by Donald Trump, that shows his state of mind and that he's unhinged.

-Uh joining us now, Danielle McLaughlin, constitutional attorney.
+Joining us now, Danielle McLaughlin, constitutional attorney.

 I don't know how.

-Oh, blow it a start.
+Oh, Lord Blow at a start.

 I have no idea how that happened.

-I mean, I really do wonder wonder that's a very long story.
+I mean, I really do wonder that.

-You you did everything.
+You did everything.

 You're a former everything.